Discovering Aikido: Principles for Practical Learning

 The reasonable man adapts himself to the world; the unreasonable one persists in trying to adapt the world to himself.
 George Bernard Shaw

 I spent way over half of my twenty year plus martial journey in the search of technique until I finally realised I had been barking up the wrong tree.
 And few thought to advise me otherwise.
 The name of the art is Aikido and, if you think a little, it is aiki that needs to be isolated, defined, sought after, and trained.
-To do this we specifically have kokyu-ho and kokyu nage and after years of doing it we ought to have a measure of aiki strength, or kokyu-ryoku.
+To do this we specifically have kokyu-ho and kokyu nage and after years of doing it we ought to gain a measure of aiki strength, or kokyu-ryoku.
 Of course, many do have more than a measure of such strength, yet, it is often more accidental than purposefully striven for.
 Somehow, in English, the word strength offends the Aikidoka, but there it is, in stark reality, in Japanese - ryoku.
+Anyway, we first need to develop our aiki strength - but recognise that this is not aiki.
 At the heart of the problem, however, is just what that strength is in realistic teacher-to-student transmission terms.
 We are always told to off-balance, to make good technique, to practice smoothly, to relax, to remove tension, to find an easier way to do it all, all the while without explaining the how of it - as though some magical means is supposed to just one day reveal itself.
 This cannot be right.
 Part of the problem is in training methods and names, or rather, the lack of them.
 If you come across something interesting in Aikido, there is likely no name for it thus no means to isolate and quantify it, or worse, remember it.
+Kokyu-ryoku is the kind of power we generate through extension and moving our bodies efficiently.
+We then apply that power to uke and control them.
+It can be very powerful but remains somewhat mechanical.

 O Sensei’s Aikido moved away from the traditional static kata based approach towards a style that was more a living entity – a responsive art that has at its base a feeling of unison between tori and uke.
 While uke makes attack, tori harmonises to the extent that any movement of tori’s centre corresponds to movement in uke’s centre.
 A few have this from their very first day of training even though they might not realise it, many take much longer, most perhaps never achieve it.